r-pufky/docs/apps/gpg/windows.md

 save
 gpg --list-secret-keys
 ```
+* `gpg --card-edit; fetch` will pull the GPG public key from the [URL
+  provided][8] on the yubikey.
+This is better if you are using from multiple or
+  new machines.
 * KEYID is listed from `--list-key`
 * `--list-secret-keys` should show `#` for private cert not on machine, and `>`
   for your signing, authentication and encryption certs on the Yubikey.